Statistical Inference and Power Analysis for Direct and Spillover Effects in Two-Stage Randomized Experiments: Theoretical Comparison of Three Randomized Experiments

 whereas the ratio of the coefficients of $\eta^2(1)$ in equations~\eqref{eqn::var:2stage-nointer} and~\eqref{eqn::var:cluster-nointer} is

 The ratios of the coefficients of other parameters take similar forms.
 Thus, our discussion focuses on equations~\eqref{eqn::ratio1} and~\eqref{eqn::ratio2}.

 Equation~\eqref{eqn::ratio1} implies that the relative efficiency of the two-stage randomized design over the completely randomized design depends on the intracluster correlation coefficient, and the assignment probabilities at the first and the second stage of randomization.
-Due to Cauchy-Schwarz inequality, equation~\eqref{eqn::ratio1} is greater than or equal to $1-r$.
+Due to the Cauchy--Schwarz inequality, equation~\eqref{eqn::ratio1} is greater than or equal to $1-r$.
 The value of this quantity increases as the heterogeneity between $p_a$ increases.
-Therefore, as the difference in treated proportion between clusters becomes large, the two-stage randomized design becomes less efficient for estimating the average treatment effect.
+Therefore, as the difference in treated proportions between clusters becomes large, the two-stage randomized design becomes less efficient for estimating the average treatment effect.
 On the other hand, the ability to detect spillover effects relies on the heterogeneity of $p_a$.
 This implies that there is a tradeoff between the efficiency of estimating the average treatment effects and the ability to detect spillover effects.
+This finding is consistent with that of \citet{bair:etal:18}.

 In addition, when the treated proportion is identical across clusters, $p_a=p_{a'}$ for any $a, a'$, the two-stage randomized design becomes stratified randomized design.
 In this case, equation~\eqref{eqn::ratio1} equals $1-r$, which is less than $1$.
 This is consistent with the classic result that the stratified randomized design improves efficiency over the completely randomized design.